jurasec/SmartReponseLogRhythm/JIRAServiceDesk/README.md

 Write-Output $response

 ```
   * Create the Configuration File.
 The configuration file indicates the input and output parameters of the SmartResponse Plugin and tells the SIEM how to activate the response.
-This plugin will tanke two params: the Alarm ID and Alarm Rule Name
+This plugin will take two params: the Alarm ID and Alarm Rule Name
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <remv1:Remediation-Plugin xmlns:remv1="RemediationVersion1.xsd" Name="JIRA Issues" Guid="00000000-0000-0000-0000-100000000000" Version="1" IsLogRhythmPlugin="false">